Chart Color Schemes

 Brunswick - South features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Brunswick - South's dwelling structures in its latest Census evaluation consisted of 27.8% houses and 72.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Melbourne metro's 46.2% houses and 53.8% other dwellings.
+Brunswick - South's dwellings, as per the latest Census, consisted of 27.8% houses and 72.2% other dwellings.
+In contrast, Melbourne metro had 46.2% houses and 53.8% other dwellings.
 Home ownership in Brunswick - South was at 21.5%, with mortgaged dwellings at 27.0% and rented ones at 51.5%.
-The median monthly mortgage repayment in the area was $2,018, below Melbourne metro's average of $2,149.
-The median weekly rent figure was recorded at $450, compared to Melbourne metro's $418.
+The median monthly mortgage repayment was $2,018, below Melbourne metro's $2,149.
+Median weekly rent in the area was $450, compared to Melbourne metro's $418.
 Nationally, Brunswick - South's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing